JUkhan/reactive-zaitun/README.md

 ```
-If you click in the `page3` menu item- you can see the title and fruit list after 1 second `loading...` message. because we set timeout function 1 sec delay to resolve the data.
+If you click in the `page3` menu item- you can see the title and fruits list after 1 second. because we set the timeout function 1 sec delay to resolve the data.

 Now remaining `counter` and `parent`.